cballesterosvelasco/cballesterosvelasco.es/_posts/fields/2000-01-01-software-localization.markdown

 proficency: medium
 ---

-Experiencia con localización de software y páginas web.
-Conversión y trabajo nativo en codificaciones UTF-8, ISO-8869-1, Shift-JIS (japonés) y GB2312 (chino).
-Experiencia tratando con textos en idiomas orientales como chino y japonés.
+Experience with software localization and web pages.
+Encoding conversion and problem handling with: UTF-8, ISO-8869-1, Shift-JIS (japanese) and GB2312 (chinese).
+Experience working with texts in oriental languages as chinese, japanese and korean.